When it comes to picking a wedding dress bustle how do you choose the best one for your gown?

 But if you have a French bustle or a Ballroom bustle... because the train of your dress will have to be lifted above your waist to tie it or button it up, you will need to have this done out of the sight of your guests.
 That is why most brides with these types of bustles often do so before they go into the reception.
 Otherwise, you would have to leave your reception to have the bustle put up.

 Who should you use to hook up your bustle at your wedding?
 One thing I tell my customers is to bring someone with them on their pick up day so that I can show them how to do the bustle.
-Some use a bridesmaid, or honor attendant, and some use their mother.
+Who should you bring?

-If your wedding is out of town and no one lives near you to bustle your wedding dress, what should you do?
-If you have no one that lives in your area that will be at your wedding, then the seamstress can show you how to do it when your dress is hanging on a hanger.
+What if your wedding is out of town?
+If your wedding is out of town and no one lives near you to bustle your wedding dress,then the seamstress can show you how to do it when your dress is hanging on a hanger.

 That is why as a seamstress... we will sew the ties, buttons and loops on good enough to hopefully hold the train up all night.
-But if it is sewn on too well, if stress happens to hit those points, the gown will rip..
+But if it is sewn on too well, the gown will rip under stress.
 So a wedding dress seamstress will try to come somewhere in between being sewn on too lightly or too securely.

+Be prepared!
 Most of the time you will get through the day without a hitch.
-But prepare for a mishap because it can happen.
 Just in case one of the points break, have some safety pins handy to pin it in place.
 You can also use a broach on a one point bustle to hold it up while at the same time add a decorative touch.

 French Bustle Wedding Dress Pictures And Tips - If you are looking for pictures or examples of the French bustle style on bridal gowns... then check out this gallery!